A BRIEF HISTORY......OF KIRKBY MALLORY

 destruction of the Abbey, its wealth and lands were duly confiscated

-his chief minister Thomas Cromwell vented his anger upon the church
+his chief minister Thomas Cromwell, proceeded to vent his anger

-seeking revenge after the Pope had refused to annul his marriage
+upon the church seeking revenge after the Pope had refused to

-KING RICHARD 1485 ...It is probable that King Richard
+KING RICHARD III, 1485 ...It is probable that King Richard passed though

-III passed though Kirkby Mallory on his way to confront the army
+Kirkby Mallory on his way to confront the army of Henry Tudor,

 Plaque at Battlefield site denoting spot where